 Those seeking to boost their immune system

-LifeMel contains herbs, such as Siberian Ginseng, Echinacea, Uncaria and other plants.
-Due to the manufacturing process of LifeMel, The active ingredients in LifeMel are absorbed directly in the blood.
+The Bees are fed on a combination of specific herbs.
+The active ingredients in LifeMel are absorbed directly in the blood.
 With the exception of preparing the bee-feed mixture, collecting the medicinal honey from the hive and packaging, there is no human contact in the production process, and no ingredients are added to LifeMel after the extraction of honey from the hive.

-Take one teaspoonful (5cc) in the morning, on an empty stomach, and one teaspoon (5cc) at night before sleep.
+Take one teaspoonful in the morning, on an empty stomach, and one teaspoon at night before sleep.
 It is recommended to suck LifeMel slowly (1-2 minutes) to ensure full absorption into the bloodstream.
-The dosage can be increased to a maximum of 4 teaspoons (20cc) a day.
+The dosage can be increased to a maximum of 4 teaspoons a day.

 The LifeMel effects will be felt after 5-10 days.